 - Outsourced bookkeeping services tend to charge a flat monthly price for all-inclusive service.
-At Collective, our fee is $269 per month (or $229 when paid annually) for our full suite of formation, accounting, bookkeeping, tax and payroll services are all under one membership price.
+At Collective, our full suite of formation, accounting, bookkeeping, tax and payroll services are all under one membership price.

 What to consider when choosing an online bookkeeping service

 You have a lot of options for managing your business’s finances.
 And there’s a lot of noise out there that could steer you toward services you don’t need or that aren’t comprehensive enough to cover your needs.

 To choose the right online bookkeeping service for your business, consider:

 - How many clients or customers do you have?

 - How many invoices do you need to send per month?